BhargavMaddikera-BM/data_ingestion/README.md

 1) No particular repository is considered for now w.r.t fetching events.

-2) https://api.github.com/events?per_page= is invoked that fetches events for all repositories.
+2) https://api.github.com/events?per_page= is invoked that fetches events from all repositories.